 In 2020—the 40-year anniversary of our Supplier Diversity Program—we invested $3.88 billion with diverse suppliers.

-Our overall supplier diversity goal is 40% including 25% with minority-owned businesses through 2023.
+Our overall supplier diversity goal is 40 percent, including 25 percent with minority-owned businesses through 2023.

-As one of the largest employers in California with more than 24,000 employees working and living in your communities, we have a responsibility to help everyone thrive and prosper.
+As one of the largest employers in California—more than 24,000 employees—we have a responsibility to help everyone thrive and prosper.